lukaskremla/micropython-tools-jetbrains/README.md

 ### Other

-- Automatically skips already uploaded files (on boards with the required crc32 binascii capabilities)
+- Automatically skips already uploaded files (on boards with binascii.crc32 hashing capabilities)

 ## Requirements

 * A valid Python interpreter 3.10+
 * Python Community plugin (For non-PyCharm IDEs)
-* A development board with MicroPython installed (1.20+ is recommended)
+* A development board with MicroPython installed (version 1.20+)

-The plugin is licensed under the terms of the Apache 2 license.
+This plugin is licensed under the terms of the Apache 2 license.